57 Apartment Living Room Ideas

 Embrace small apartment ideas where less is more.
 Have nothing on the wall.
 If you want to hang something, choose one item like a single painting, a lone floating shelf, a mirror, or a singular candle holder.
 By eliminating the clutter, you’re letting the room breathe, and by extension, you’ll feel less claustrophobic in the space.

 Turn the limited square footage and low ceiling of your tiny apartment into an asset.
-Your small living room is the perfect space to turn into a cozy living room design equivalent of a warm hug.
+Your small living room is the perfect space to turn into a cozy living room design equivalent to a warm hug.
 Say no to an all-white living room and choose warm colors or deep hues.
 Dark blue, burgundy, or charcoal grey are all great paint colors.

 A plush sofa gives you a great place to sink into at the end of the day.
 Consider placing several decorative pillows and a throw blanket to complete the look.
 Skip the tightly woven rugs and choose a thicker rug with a high pile that you can sink your toes into.